COO Magazine Q4 2024

 For your people to live your Purpose every day, they need courageous leaders who curate cultures with trust at their heart.

 To foster connection, leaders need to tirelessly communicate a clear vision about the role of Purpose and the importance it plays in the triple bottom line, showing people the ‘golden thread’ between their contribution and the organisation’s north star.
-They need to walk the talk in their behaviours, role-model the mindset needed, and tell authentic stories to personalise Purpose, making it relatable and inspiring for employees.
+They need to walk the talk in their behaviours, role-model the mindsets needed, and tell authentic stories to personalise Purpose, making it relatable and inspiring for employees.
 They must make it real by ensuring Purpose is tightly integrated into financial, strategic, risk and governance processes and practices.

 With time, these behaviours build a genuine sense of belief and pride among all stakeholders about the value of Purpose.